 Salesforce claims to have invented the idea of SaaS.
 Modern SaaSs allow you to upgrade and downgrade at will, usually by clicking a few buttons in their billing administration.
 No email or notice required.
 As I wrote in #1 above, Org upgrades and downgrades don’t work similarly at Salesforce.

-SaaS has also traditionally meant that you could “leave at any time”.
-You could take your ball and go home.
+SaaS has also traditionally meant that you can “leave at any time”.
+You take your ball and go home.
 Most modern SaaSs allow you to just simply stop paying, remove your credit card, and start doing business elsewhere.
 In theory, that makes a more competitive landscape.

 Software used to be more… permanent.
 You’d spend months hearing sales pitches and watching demos.
 Sometimes years.
 You’d finally sign a Big Contract with your chosen solution.
 They would send you a bunch of boxes in the mail.
-A technician, installer, implementation team, and your original sales representative would visit you on-site, get you up and running, provide all the contracted training sessions, and then you’d be on your own.
+A technician, an installer, and an implementation team would visit you on-site.
+Your original sales representative would also be there.
+They would get you up and running and give all the contracted training sessions.
+Then you’d be on your own.

 Due to high implementation costs, contracts were usually five years or longer.
-It was common to see ten-year contracts for service and support — and still is in some enterprise and government software solutions.
+Ten-year contracts for service and support were common.
+They still exist in some enterprise and government software solutions.

 But SaaS was supposed to change all that.
 For the most part, it has for small to medium businesses.
 But let’s not fool ourselves; companies love that guaranteed income.
 I mean, wouldn’t you prefer it too, all things being equal?

 Salesforce loves to pitch and secure multi-year contracts now.
 It’s like they’ve forgotten their roots.
-If they can, they’d love to have you sign a three-year contract.
-In fact, it’s annoying to me that they even require one-year contracts for most of their solutions.
-They will usually offer to discount a number of line items to convince businesses to go with the multi-year contract.
+If they could, they’d love to have you sign a three-year contract.
+In fact, it’s annoying to me that they even need one-year contracts for most of their solutions.
+They usually offer discounts on several line items to convince businesses to go with a multi-year contract.

 Most businesses shrug and say, “Welp… where are we really gonna go on such short notice anyway?”.
 But, that’s not the point.

-Yes, it would be veritable nightmare (there’s that word again!) to extricate the average business from Salesforce into other solutions (although every business should have a backup plan on how they could do so if they had to).
-It would likely take a year for most businesses to leave Salesforce once they actually determined to do so.
+Yes, it would be veritable nightmare (there’s that word again!) to migrate a business from Salesforce into another solution (although all businesses should have a plan on how they would if they had to).
+It would take a year for most businesses to leave Salesforce once they actually determined to do so.

-So, under that way of thinking, it appears to make sense to agree to a multi-year contract.
+So, under that way of thinking, it seems to make sense to agree to a multi-year contract.
 I’m not saying never do it.
 I’m saying to exercise caution.

 Salesforce has improved their behavior a little.
-In recent years, they’ve rolled out the Your Account App which allows Salesforce Administrators, designated users (such as Identity Licenses (free) for your Accounting department users) to manage your Org’s products, licenses, contracts, renewals, and more.
-It’s almost like they’re trying to play modern SaaS with the others on the SaaS field, but they haven’t brought their best equipment to the game yet.
+In recent years, they’ve rolled out the Your Account App.
+It allows Salesforce Administrators and designated users to manage your Org’s products and licenses.
+These include Identity Licenses, which are free for your Accounting department users.
+They can also manage contracts, renewals, and more.
+It’s almost like they’re trying to join in modern SaaS alongside others in the SaaS field.
+Nonetheless, they haven’t brought their best equipment to the game yet.

 While the app allows you to add services, as of this writing, you can not yet remove services.